TDG-Platform/docs/ENVI_RPCOrthorectification.md

 ### Description
 This task orthorectifies an image georeferenced with RPCs using a DEM and optional GCPs.
+For more information on RPCOrthorectification see [Background on RPC Orthorectification](http://www.harrisgeospatial.com/docs/rpcbackground.html)

 This task can be run with Python using [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/)